marmelab/coPostgresQuery/README.md

 - fields: the list of the fields.
 - idField: the field where we want to search the values
 - returnFields: the list of fields we want returned as result.
-- updatableFields: the field that can be updated
+- updatableFields: the fields that can be updated
-- searchableFields: see selectPage
+- searchableFields: the fields that can be searched (usable in filter parameter).
+Defaults to return fields
-- specificSorts: see selectPage
+- specificSorts:
-- groupByFields: see selectPage
+    allow to specify sort order for a given field.
+Useful when we want to order string other than by alphabetical order.
+    example:
+    ```js
+    {
+        level: ['master', 'expert', 'novice']
+    }
+    ```
+    will order level field with all master first, then expert and finally novice
+- groupByFields: allow to add a GROUP BY clause to the query on the given fields
-- withQuery: see selectPage
+- withQuery:
+    specify that we want to encompass the query in `WITH RESULT AS <query> SELECT * FROM result` This add a temporary result table that allow to sort on computed and joined field. if the table configuration contain a JOIN clause, this will be automatically set to true.

 ## PgPool